 It’s so easy to get sucked into the current culture of buying whatever you want and keeping up with “The Joneses.”
 If we want something, we hurry to treat ourselves to it the same day or definitely within the week.

 If you were or are blessed enough to know your grandparents, how do you think they satisfied their “wants” when they were your age?
-Imagine how different homemaking in the 1940’s through the 1960’s was!
+Imagine how different homemaking was in the 1940’s through the 1960’s!

 They didn’t have the modern conveniences like we do today.
 They didn’t have ten options for take-out dinner within miles of their home.
 Nor did they run to Walmart multiple times per week to buy things on a whim.
 They only had planned (maybe) monthly trips to get their necessities, and they lived off of those things as long as they could.